Current Students FAQ

 You do not need to choose your advisor right away.
-First-year students are given until the beginning of the Spring quarter to let the Department Office know who their advisor will be.
+First-year students are given until spring quarter to let the SIO Department know who their advisor will be.

 How will I know where my office or lab is?

-After you check in with the Department Office, we will direct you to the appropriate division office to obtain your office assignment.
+After you check in with the SIO Department, we will direct you to the appropriate division office to obtain your office assignment.